How to Build a Career in Knowledge Management in 2026

 1. Organizing company knowledge

 Knowledge managers must implement a system for consistently collecting and structuring information, ensuring it remains easily accessible, usable, and shareable.
-This requires a thoughtful approach that considers user habits and behaviors, adapting knowledge management methodologies to suit best the specific needs and preferences of the individuals within the organization.
+This requires a thoughtful approach that considers user habits and behaviors, adapting knowledge management methodologies to best suit the specific needs and preferences of the individuals within the organization.

-2. Evangelizing knowledge sharing
+2. Advocating for knowledge sharing

 Capturing and organizing knowledge is difficult, but getting people to use and share it is even more challenging.
 That’s why knowledge managers must act as change agents who can promote a culture of knowledge sharing.

-Successful knowledge management requires active engagement with the workforce.
+Successful knowledge management jobs require active engagement with the workforce.
 Knowledge managers must champion the system by providing comprehensive training, communicating its value and benefits to employees at all levels, and securing buy-in from key stakeholders.
 This may involve conducting software tutorials and addressing user inquiries.
 It could also be done through fostering a network of internal advocates who promote the system and encourage widespread adoption.

 3. Optimizing knowledge system adoption